Clear and Present Danger

 Clear and Present Danger is a political thriller novel, written by Tom Clancy and published on August 17, 1989.
-A sequel to The Cardinal of the Kremlin (1988), main character Jack Ryan becomes acting Deputy Director of Intelligence at the Central Intelligence Agency (CIA) and discovers that he is being kept in the dark by his colleagues who are conducting a covert war against a drug cartel based in Colombia.
+A sequel to The Cardinal of the Kremlin (1988), character Jack Ryan becomes acting deputy director of Intelligence at the Central Intelligence Agency (CIA) and discovers that he is being kept in the dark by his colleagues who are conducting a covert war against a drug cartel based in Colombia.
 It debuted at number one on The New York Times Best Seller list.
 A film adaptation, featuring Harrison Ford reprising his role as Ryan, was released on August 3, 1994.

 Plot summary

 The President of the United States is running for reelection.
 His fierce opponent, Ohio Governor J. Robert Fowler, has rallied the American public behind the current administration's failures in the war on drugs.
 National Security Advisor James Cutter seizes an opportunity to help the president initiate covert operations within Colombia with the intent to disrupt the illegal drug trade there.
 Aided by CIA Deputy Director (Operations) Robert Ritter and CIA director Arthur Moore, the plan involves inserting light infantry troops of Hispanic descent (divided into four 11 man teams, codenamed BANNER, KNIFE, OMEN and FEATURE) into the country to stake out airstrips used by the cartel (SHOWBOAT), which then allows F-15 Eagles to intercept drug flights (EAGLE EYE).
 In addition, mobile phone communications between cartel management are intercepted through CAPER, which is also the communications arm for SHOWBOAT.

 Meanwhile, a United States Coast Guard Cutter intercepts a yacht in the Caribbean Sea; two Hispanic men are found cleaning the vessel after murdering its owner and his family.
 When a senior crewman says the murderers could escape justice by claiming they found the ship after the murders took place, the Coast Guard captain orders a mock trial and execution, and the killers are forced to confess their crimes; it is later learned that the murdered owner was a businessman involved in a money laundering scheme for a Colombian drug cartel.
 The Federal Bureau of Investigation (FBI) seizes laundered money and other assets from several U.S. and European banks totaling over $650 million.

 The seizure of the cartel money by the FBI infuriates drug cartel leader Ernesto Escobedo, who ordered the hit on the American businessman.
 Meanwhile, his intelligence officer, Felix Cortez, starts dating Moira Wolfe, the secretary of FBI director Emil Jacobs and finds out about Jacobs's official visit to the Attorney General of Colombia.
 Escobedo orders the assassination of Jacobs without informing Cortez.
 Upon arriving in the city of Bogotá, the FBI director's motorcade is ambushed, killing him as well as the head of the Drug Enforcement Administration and the U.S. ambassador to Colombia.
 Moira is horrified by the events and later attempts suicide, but survives.
 Enraged, the President authorizes Operation RECIPROCITY, stepping up Cutter's operations and declaring war on Escobedo's drug organization.